Testing bosonic dark matter through white dwarf mass measurements: Units and transformations

 \subsubsection{Pressure and density scales}

 The initial pressure of the fermionic component is given in units of $ M_\odot / \mathrm{km}^3 $.
-The pressure is related to the density through a polytropic equation of state, $ P = K \rho^\gamma$ with $ \gamma = 1 + \frac{1}{n}$ and $ n=1.5 $.
+The pressure is related to the density through a polytropic EOS, $ P = K \rho^\gamma$ with $ \gamma = 1 + \frac{1}{n}$ and $ n=1.5 $.
 For obtaining the numerical models we take the value of the polytropic constant $K$ to be one, as it rescales all quantities.
 Physical observables can be obtained afterwards by taking a realistic value for our purpose, which is $K=5000$.